core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 to indicate the number of seconds after which the server assumes it is OK for the client to retry the request.

+An action result payload (see Section 5.5.1 in {{RFC7252}}) can be sent by the server to give more guidance to the client, e.g., about the details of the overload situation.

 # CoAP Client Behavior